iflanagan/boutiquePlaywrightTests/README.md

 # playwright

 tests created in playwright

-follow the docs to setup https://playwright.dev/docs/intro
+Follow the docs to setup https://playwright.dev/docs/intro